Robert Irwin

-Irwin starred in and co-produced the Animal Planet television series Crikey!
-It's the Irwins (2018–2022) with his mother and older sister, Bindi.
-He currently co-hosts the Network 10 program I'm a Celebrity...Get Me Out of Here alongside Julia Morris, which earned him a Logie Award nomination for Most Popular Personality on Australian Television.
+On television, Irwin starred in the Animal Planet series Crikey!
+It's the Irwins (2018–2022) with his family.
+He co-hosted the Network 10 entertainment program I'm a Celebrity...Get Me Out of Here!
+(2024–2026) alongside Julia Morris, which earned him the Logie Award for Most Popular Presenter.
+Irwin won the thirty-fourth season of the ABC competition series Dancing with the Stars with professional dancer Witney Carson, and hosted the spin-off program The Next Pro.
+He presented the Logie Awards of 2026, becoming the ceremony's youngest host, and will host the revival of the sports program Australian Ninja Warrior alongside Georgie Tunny and Beau Ryan.